What Not To Do on Your Mexican Dental Vacation

 Besides, you can get better deals locally.
 I am sure the dental staff can guide you to find the best Mexican vacation deals.

-It’s not a good idea to pre-pay for your dental work before you travel to Mexico for your dental vacation.
+It’s not a good idea to pre-pay for your dental work in Mexico before you travel for your dental vacation.
 More importantly, don’t agree to pre-pay your entire treatment plan in full after the initial consultation.

 You should only pay for what’s due.

 Some Mexico dentists require 100% payment upfront before any dental work is performed.
 This might lock you into that dentist.
 What if things aren’t going well or your doctor isn’t what he claims to be.
 You want to be able to walk away if you feel that something is not going right.